groundgamela/mutual-aid-networks/README.md

   - if there are any problems they will become apparent here
 - `git push origin master`

-3. Create a pull request to the main Mutual-Aid-project repo master
+3. Create a pull request to the main Mutual-Aid-Networks repo master
 - use the github UI

 1. Download the files